Gage Creed

-Gage William Creed is a fictional character created by Stephen King who is the primary antagonist of his 1983 novel Pet Sematary.
+Gage William Creed is a fictional character created by Stephen King who is the main antagonist of the 1983 novel Pet Sematary.
 In the novel, Gage is an innocent child who is accidentally killed by a speeding tanker truck.
 Gage's grieving father Louis brings him back to life by burying him in the titular cemetery, which is possessed by a Wendigo.
 Once reanimated, Gage is controlled by the Wendigo's evil spirit and murders his mother, Rachel, and their neighbor, Jud Crandall.
 Gage was portrayed in the 1989 film adaptation of the novel by Miko Hughes.
 He was portrayed in the 2019 remake by twins Hugo and Lucas Lavoie.
 Gage was also portrayed in a small cameo appearance by his creator, Stephen King, in the 1997 miniseries adaptation of The Shining.
 Gage is briefly mentioned in King's 1994 novel Insomnia, though he never makes an appearance.

 Fictional character biography

 Gage Creed is the 2-year-old son of Louis and Rachel Creed and the younger brother to Ellie Creed.
 Before his death and eventual resurrection, Gage appears to be a typical toddler.
 He and his family move to Ludlow, Maine, from Chicago, Illinois, and become friends with their neighbor Jud Crandall.
 However, the family notices that their new house is located right next to a busy highway and there is a cemetery for animals in their backyard called the "Pet Sematary".
 One day, the Creeds and Jud are having a picnic in their yard, and Gage is playing with a kite.
 The kite begins blowing away and Gage starts chasing it, unaware he is heading into the busy highway.
 His father tries to catch up to him but doesn't make it in time, and Gage is struck and killed by a speeding tanker truck.
 In his grief, Louis takes his son to the ancient burial ground introduced to him by Jud after their cat, Church, was killed.
 Louis buries Gage there, and his son is possessed by the spirit of a Wendigo and resurrected.

 Once Gage returns to life, he murders Jud and calls for his mother to come to him.
 He then kills his mother and taunts his father.
 Louis then puts his son out of his misery and the Wendigo's reign of terror to an end by injecting him with a lethal dose of morphine.